How I Built ShipDauRoi and Reached Top 50 on the App Store

 Key Technical Decisions

-Firebase over custom backend: As a solo iOS developer with no backend experience, Firebase was the right choice.
-Real-time order updates, authentication, and hosting — all without writing server code.
-The trade-off was vendor lock-in, but for an MVP, speed mattered more.
+Firebase over a custom backend: with no backend experience, I got live order updates, authentication, and hosting without writing server code.
+The tradeoff was being tied to one vendor, but speed mattered more for an MVP.

-Real-time tracking with Firebase Realtime Database: Shippers' locations were written to Firebase every 5 seconds.
-Shop owners saw live movement on the map.
-This was the feature that impressed early users the most.
+Live tracking with Firebase Realtime Database: shipper locations were written every 5 seconds, so shop owners saw movement on the map.
+This impressed early users the most.

-Offline support: I designed the app to work with spotty internet.
-Orders were cached locally and synced when connectivity returned.
-In Vietnam, especially in smaller cities, this was essential.
+Offline support: orders were cached locally and synced when connectivity returned.
+With spotty internet in smaller cities, this was essential.

 Launch and Growth